 What is NPK?

-Like all fertilizers, the bottles will provide the percentage ratio of NPK (Nitrogen, Phosphorus, and Potassium).
-The percentage of N-P-K will appear number format such as 10-5-5, which would be 10% Nitrogen (N), 5% Phosphorus (P), and 5% Potassium (K).
+Like all fertilizers, the bottles will provide the percentage ratio of NPK.
+It will appear number format such as 10-5-5, which would be 10% Nitrogen (N), 5% Phosphorus (P), and 5% Potassium (K).

 How much NPK should be used for weed plants?

-Typically marijuana plants need a higher ratio of nitrogen in the vegetation stage, and in the flowering stage they need stronger phosphorus levels which aids in bud development.
+Typically marijuana plants need a higher ratio of nitrogen in the vegetation stage to encourage growth, and in the flowering stage they need stronger phosphorus levels which aids in bud development.
 This is why some manufacturers of weed nutrients offer a “vegetative” and “flowering” version of their nutes.

 Often NPK fertilizers used for growing marijuana will come in two separate bottles that should be used in equal amounts, such as Canna Coco A/B. This is because the weed fertilizers can’t be combined together in one bottle without negatively impacting the consistency of the liquid nutrients.
-Nutrient lines with multiple bottles should never be combined together directly — instead they should be added to the water separately and mixed thoroughly in the watering bucket.
+Nutrient lines with multiple bottles should never be combined together directly — instead they should be added to the water container separately and mixed thoroughly.

 There are many growers and therefore many preferences as to the best nutrients for growing weed indoors.
-Some nutes are much more expensive then others, often a factor in the selection process.
+Some nutes are much more expensive then others, often a factor in the selection process for new growers.
 As long as you get a balanced NPK fertilizer with a proven track record of growing weed you should be in good shape.
 Don’t go for the cheapest one you can find online.
 You’ll have enough to worry about when you do your first few grows without wondering if the cheap nutrients are the cause of problems you run into.

 Organic nutrients for growing weed